 11. When the mustard seeds crackle, then add 1 dry red chili (halved and seeds removed), 9 to 10 curry leaves (chopped) and 1 generous pinch asafoetida (hing).

-12. Stir and fry for a few seconds on low flame till the red chilies change color and the curry leaves become crisp.
+12. Stir and fry for a few seconds on low heat till the red chilies change color and the curry leaves become crisp.

 13. Now add the ground spice powder.

 14. Mix and fry on a low flame for a couple of seconds till the spices get aromatic.
-Keep the flame to its lowest, so that the spices do not get burnt.
+Keep the heat to its lowest, so that the spices do not get burnt.

 15. Add the beetroot and tamarind puree.